Simon Feast

-Simon Feast (born 1 December 1974) is a former Australian rules footballer who played with the Sydney Swans in the Australian Football League (AFL) and for much longer with Sturt in the South Australian National Football League.
+Simon Feast (born 1 December 1974) is a former Australian rules footballer who played with the Sydney Swans in the Australian Football League (AFL) and for much longer with Sturt in the South Australian National Football League (SANFL).

 Early life

 Born in Port MacDonnell, South Australia, where his father was a fisherman, Feast moved to nearby Mount Gambier, South Australia as an 8-year-old.
 Despite not coming from a sporting family, at 13 Feast started playing football for East Gambier Football Club in the Western Border Football League.
 As a latecomer to junior football Feast wasn't the most gifted junior but developed into a promising ruckman.
 He had a trial at Norwood Football Club but returned home shortly after.
 Feast went to play football in Darwin in the 1994 off season as a 19-year-old and when he returned home Feast had an offer from Sturt's general manager Ross Tuohy, which he gladly accepted as an opportunity to leave his job at a timber mill.